Jo Baier

 Jo Baier (born 13 February 1949) is a German film director and writer.
 He directed more than twenty films since 1982 and is known for Operation Valkyrie (2004), Henri 4 (2010) and Not All Were Murderers (2006).
 He is married to Gertrud Baier.

 Early life and education

 Baier was born in Munich.
-He studied drama, German and English at the Ludwig Maximilians University.
+He studied drama, German and English at LMU Munich.
 He graduated with a doctorate in 1980.
 Since 1979 he has directed primarily television documentaries and dramas.

 As he grew up in a Bavarian village, his movies are often influenced by his childhood experiences.

 Awards

 Baier has received the Grimme-Preis and German Television Award.
 For Wildfire, his debut as a theatrical director, he was nominated for the German Film Award.